Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Other/gundata.md

 This will import a gun data named `biubiu_gun`, which should match your ranged weapon ID; otherwise, the game will load the default data of that type for your ranged weapon.
 You can also use an existing weapon ID in the game to override it.

++ `Num` is the number of shots in a burst.
++ `Delay` is the animation frame delay.
++ `IdEffect` is the ID of the firing effect.
++ `IdSound` is the ID of the firing sound.
+If using custom sound, it needs to be put in **Sound** folder.
-`num` is the number of shots in a burst, `delay` is the animation frame delay, `idEffect` is the ID of the firing effect, `spriteId` is the name of the projectile texture, which needs to be an existing texture name in the game or a texture name you placed in the **Texture** folder (without .png). `eject` determines whether there is a shell eject animation, and `firePos` is the position of the firing effect relative to the center of the weapon.
++ `SpriteId` is the name of the projectile texture, which needs to be an existing texture name in the game or a texture name you placed in the **Texture** folder (without .png).
++ `Eject` determines whether there is a shell eject animation.
++ `FirePos` is the position of the firing effect relative to the center of the weapon.

 You may add as many gun data as you want in this file, simply separate them by `,` comma, such as:
 ```json